jwcodee/visualize_genome_assembly/README.md

 user    3m38.213s
 sys     0m13.887s
 ```
+I changed the file permissions of the input files and my enviroment so the commands should should work.
+If it doesn't you can follow the instructins below:

-If you want to download the test data you can download them, following the instructions [here](# Testing Installation).
+To download the test data, you can follow the instructions [here](#testing-installation).
 You will have to change the draft and ref parameters in the `config.yaml`.

-If you want to install the dependencies yourself, you can following the instructions [here](# Installing dependencies using conda:)
+To install the dependencies, you can follow the instructions [here](#installing-dependencies-using-conda)

 The ideogram should look like this:
 ![Example ideogram.](imgs/draft_to_ref.NG95.chained.subsumed.coloured.png)